69MichelleDB/ToNCodes/README.md

 pip install -r requirements.txt
 ```

-**If you want to compile it into an standalong binary, I used [nuitka](https://nuitka.net/user-documentation/):**.
+**If you want to compile it into an standalong binary, I used [nuitka](https://nuitka.net/user-documentation/)**.
 When I compiled it for Windows I used Python 3.12.9, at this moment in time 3.13 is not supported by nuitka.

-Debian Ubuntu systems:
 ```bash
 pip install nuitka
 ```